JdeRobot/RoboticsAcademy/exercises/color_filter/README.md

 ` $ roslaunch color_filter.launch`

 The above command opens the videostream and starts publishing it.
-Next, ensuring you have written a workable code in MyAlogirthm.py file, run the following command.
+Next, ensuring you have written a workable code in MyAlogrithm.py file, run the following command in a new terminal.

 `$ python2 ./color_filter.py color_filter_conf.yml`